Last updated on December 22nd, 2022 at 08:26 pm

 Before you earn a single penny from your freelance or trade, you have to register for self-employment in Germany.
 This is done at your local tax office or Finanzamt.

-1) a German Tax ID Number (mandatory)
+- German Tax ID Number (mandatory)

-2) a German Tax Number (mandatory)
+- German Freelancer Tax Number (mandatory)

-3) a VAT number (circumstantial)
+- VAT number (circumstantial)

-Step 1.
-Get Your German Tax ID Number
+1.1) Find Out Your German Tax ID

 Also known as Steuer-ID (Tax ID) or Steueridentifikationsnummer (Tax ID number) or Identifikationsnummer (Identification Number).

-Anyone and everyone in Germany- freelancer, business owner, or a salaried, or intern, need this number to be able to work, get paid & pay taxes according to their tax bracket.
+Anyone and everyone in Germany- freelancer, business owner, or salaried, or intern, need this number to be able to work, get paid & pay taxes according to their tax bracket.

 All individuals receive an 11-digit identification number to ensure their unique identification within the German tax system.
 The number will not change if you move home or marry.
 It will be attached to you for your whole life.
 It does not contain any information about you or the tax office responsible for your tax affairs.